N.Y.

 (a)

 Special rules.
-If more than fifty percent of such eligible farmer’s federal gross income from farming is from the sale of wine from a licensed farm winery as provided for in article six of the alcoholic beverage control law, or from the sale of cider from a licensed farm cidery as provided for in Alcoholic Beverage Control Law § 58-C (Farm cidery license)section fifty-eight-c of the alcoholic beverage control law, then an eligible farm employee of such eligible farmer shall be included for purposes of calculating the amount of credit allowed under this section only if such eligible farm employee is employed by such eligible farmer on qualified agricultural property as defined in paragraph four of subsection (n) of § 606 (Credits against tax)section six hundred six of this chapter.(g)
+If more than fifty percent of such eligible farm employer’s federal gross income from farming is from the sale of wine from a licensed farm winery as provided for in article six of the alcoholic beverage control law, or from the sale of cider from a licensed farm cidery as provided for in Alcoholic Beverage Control Law § 58-C (Farm cidery license)section fifty-eight-c of the alcoholic beverage control law, then an eligible farm employee of such eligible farmer shall be included for purposes of calculating the amount of credit allowed under this section only if such eligible farm employee is employed by such eligible farmer on qualified agricultural property as defined in paragraph four of subsection (n) of § 606 (Credits against tax)section six hundred six of this chapter.(d)

-If a taxpayer that has received an advance payment is not an eligible farmer for the taxable year for which it received an advance payment, the taxpayer shall be required to add back as tax the amount of advance payment the taxpayer received during the taxable year.(4)
+If a taxpayer that has received an advance payment is not an eligible farm employer or an owner of an eligible farm employer for the taxable year for which it received an advance payment, the taxpayer shall be required to add back as tax the amount of advance payment the taxpayer received during the taxable year.(g)

 Notwithstanding any provision of this chapter, employees of the department of agriculture and markets and the department shall be allowed to share and exchange:(i)